The Importance of Credit Scores in Startup Funding

 So businesses have credit scores, and people have credit scores.
 Where does this leave entrepreneurs who are starting new businesses?
 Well, startups that are still in the planning stages occupy an interesting place in the credit score landscape.

-They don’t have any business transactions to their name and so have no credit history – but, they are certainly in need of funding.
+They don’t have any business transactions to their name and so have no credit history – but, they are certainly in need of startup funding.
 So, what is their credit score based on, and how can it be improved?

-What affects credit score as a startup?
+What affects my credit score as a startup?

-As a general rule, if you haven’t started a business yet, your personal credit history will be checked when you apply for funding for your future business.
+As a general rule, if you haven’t started a business yet, your personal credit history will be checked when you apply for startup funding for your future business.
 StartupLoans for example, perform a credit check on the applicant’s personal credit history as part of the application process.

 If your business is already operational and is searching for more funding, then the business’ credit history will be checked instead, though this often requires the business to have been trading for 2 years prior to the check.
 This means that it’s not only important to look after your personal credit score, you will also need to nurture your businesses’ credit score as your business grows.

 This article concentrates on the first case – a startup looking for funding.
 In this case, personal credit history is what counts – alongside a good business plan, a financial forecast and a clear statement of what the funds will be used for.